|1-1.||Ole Miss 1917 Annual (1918)||first printing||(VG)||2,000.00|

 Before he was a famous novelist and short story writer William Faulkner was an artist trying to find his medium and his muse.
 The poems, drawings and reviews he contributed to University of Mississippi publications in the 1910s and 1920s constitute most of his earliest published work.
 Critics can argue all they want about influences on Faulkner, but the only answers with any authority are those provided by Faulkner and his work.
 This volume of his early work is the only obtainable source of most of these materials.

-The first edition was by Kenkyusha in Japan.
-The first American edition, renamed Early Prose and Poetry, is actually the second edition of the book, though does add some new material.
+The true first edition was by Kenkyusha in Japan, as Faulkner's University Pieces.
+The American edition is actually the second edition of the book, though does add some new material.
 All editions are out of print.

 |a) softbound edition, second printing||(VG minus)||15.00|